James Vick: Ultimate Fighting Championship

 Vick was scheduled to face Johnny Case on February 4, 2017, at UFC Fight Night 104.
 However On January 19, Case pulled out the fight citing injury and was replaced by Abel Trujillo.
 Vick won by submission via submission in the third round.

 Vick faced Polo Reyes on May 13, 2017, at UFC 211.
 He won the fight via TKO in the first round.
 After the bout with Reyes, Vick signed a new, four-fight contract with UFC.

 Vick faced Joseph Duffy on November 4, 2017, at UFC 217.
 He won the fight via TKO in the second round.

 Vick faced Francisco Trinaldo on February 18, 2018, at UFC Fight Night: Cowboy vs. Medeiros.
 He won the fight via unanimous decision.

 Vick was scheduled to face Paul Felder on July 14, 2018, at UFC Fight Night 133.
 However, Vick was pulled from that fight in favor of a main event bout with Justin Gaethje on August 25, 2018, at UFC Fight Night 135.
 He lost the fight via KO in the first round.

 Vick faced Paul Felder on February 17, 2019, at UFC on ESPN 1.
 He lost via unanimous decision.

 Vick faced Dan Hooker on July 20, 2019, at UFC on ESPN 4.
 He lost the fight via knockout in the first round.
 Subsequently, Vick announced he will be moving up to the welterweight division.

 Vick faced Niko Price on October 12, 2019, at UFC on ESPN+ 19.
 He lost the fight via knockout in the first round.

 Following this fight, Vick's contract expired and the UFC elected not to renew it, making him a free agent.

 Post-UFC career

 Following his release from the UFC, Vick fought André Fialho at XMMA event on January 30, 2021.
 Vick lost the fight by second-round technical knockout.
 Vick announced his retirement after the loss, stating:

 Professional boxing career

 After a successful amateur boxing career, Vick turned professional in 2010, losing his debut via majority decision.
 Following retirement from mixed martial arts after a decade in the sport, Vick returned to boxing in 2022.
 He faced Simon Alejandro Heredia Cortes on March 26, 2022, and won the bout via second-round technical knockout.
+Nearly two months later on May 5, 2022, Vick stepped into the ring with Robert Lartigue and won the fight again via second-round technical knockout.
+Vick last fought Rodrigo Octavio Gonzalez on September 24, 2022, losing the fight via decision.

+Karate Combat

+On October 29, 2022, Vick would debut with Karate Combat, suffering a unanimous decision loss to Jorge Perez.

+Returning to the promotion on April Vick 1st, 2023, Vick secured his first Karate Combat win via unanimous decision against opponent Gabriele Cera.

+Vick most recently faced Rafael Alves at Karate Combat 47 on June 29, 2024, suffering a KO loss via head kick.

+Vick’s record with the promotion stands at 1-2-0.